PicoShot/PicoDriver/README.md

 2. Load the kernel driver:
     -   Drag and drop `driver.sys` onto `kdmapper.exe`
     -   Wait for confirmation that the driver has been successfully loaded
-3. Launch Counter-Strike 2 and wait until you're in the lobby.
+3. Launch Counter-Strike 2 in fullscreen winowed or window mode and wait until you're in the lobby.
 4. Start `client.exe` to activate the enhancer.
 5. Press `home` button on your keyboard to activate menu